wildonion/hoopoe/docs/actorWorker.md

-Actors are threads with isolated and no shared state with outside world, they have a single thread of execution which enables them to execute jobs received by their mailbox jobq channel one at a time, each job however can be scheduled to be executed periodically or at an specific time.
+Tasks can be represented as light threads, more of essence ligth threads can be more smarter objects like with isolated and no shared state mechanism with outside world cause they handle one message at a time and ensures internal state remains consistent while processing the message, they have a single thread of execution which enables them to execute jobs received by their jobq mailbox channel one at a time, each job however can be scheduled to be executed periodically or at an specific time.
+Putting all together creating a package that can execute tasks in ligh thread of executions or light threadpool without sacrificing resources, internal state sharing and syncing with mutex brings us something called Actor which can execute tasks one at a time in the actor runtime light threadpool by sending message to it.

 ### **1. Workers and Threads**:
 A **worker** typically refers to an execution unit (or process) that handles jobs or tasks.
 Workers can be implemented using **threads** or **processes** depending on the underlying concurrency model.